x-labz/1bitEOF/README.md

-# traffic
+# end of flight
-traffic game for pokitto
+end of flight game for pokitto